 "The tones of grey, turquoise and pink will prevail".
 Christian Dior

-A very pretty,19th century, baluster shaped, Chinese lamp with an ultra decorative bright turquoise ground colour.
+A very pretty,19th century, baluster shaped, Chinese antique lamp with an ultra decorative bright turquoise ground colour.
 The lamp finely decorated with a subject of long tailed Mandarin pheasants perched in flowering prunus.
 The rather pastel range of colours have been very carefully chosen for balance, resulting in a beautifully complimentary composition.